What is a hotel cancellation policy?

 A booking cancellation policy serves two main functions:

-The importance of having a clear booking cancellation policy
+What is the importance of having a clear booking cancellation policy?

-Your booking cancellation policy must be made crystal clear during the hotel reservation process.
-Your cancellation policy is essentially a legal document – if it is vague, incorrect or offers any wiggle room, resourceful guests may find loopholes and leave you out of pocket.
+A clear cancellation policy is critical because this is essentially a legal document – one designed to protect your business and offer transparency to your guests.
+If it is vague, if it has mistakes, or if it offers any wriggle room, resourceful guests could find loopholes and leave you out of pocket.

 But while your hotel booking cancellation policy needs to be legally sound, it can’t be written in lengthy legalese.
 Your average guest needs to understand it easily, and the most important terms – the timeframes and applicable cancellation fees – need to be displayed clearly.